 - Lymphocytic colitis, in which white blood cells (lymphocytes) increase in colon tissue

 Researchers believe collagenous (kuh-LAYJ-uh-nus) colitis and lymphocytic colitis may be different phases of the same condition.
-Symptoms, testing and treatment are the same for both subtypes.
+Symptoms, testing and treatment are the same for all subtypes.

 Signs and symptoms of microscopic colitis include: